Noel Israel Khokhar

+Noel Israel Khokhar is a retired major general of the Pakistani Army who was later appointed as Ambassador for Pakistan to Ukraine.

-Early life
+Early life and education

 He was born in Lahore and attended the St. Anthony's High School in Lahore and Forman Christian College.
-Khokhar joined the Pakistan Army and passed out from the 62nd PMA Living Course in 1976 and was commissioned in the 9th Medium Regiment of the Pakistan Army Artillery on 24 October 1980.
+Khokhar joined the Pakistan Army and passed out from the 62nd PMA Long Course in 1976 and was commissioned in the 9th Medium Regiment of the Pakistan Army Artillery on 24 October 1980.

 Military career

 He served in a variety of command and staff positions as well as with the United Nations.
 He has also been an instructor in Pakistan Military Academy, Pakistan Command and Staff College, and the National Defence University.
+In these roles he helped implement significant reforms to bolster Pakistan's counter-terrorism capabilities through coordinated military and civil education programs.

 He is also a graduate from the Institute of Advanced Studies in National Defence and Royal College of Defence Studies in the United Kingdom.
 He also holds a master's degree from Quaid-i-Azam University and King's College London and a PhD in International Relations.

 On 9 May 2009, the Army Promotion Board in Rawalpindi promoted Brigadier Khokhar to the rank of major general.

-According to an Inter Services Public Relations Press Release dated 6 September 2010 Khokhar was General Officer Commanding in 2010.
+Khokhar was General Officer Commanding in 2010.

-In 2011 Major General Khokhar commanded the 23rd Division.
+In 2011, Major General Khokhar commanded the 23rd Division.
 Khokhar had also been Chief Instructor of the A-Division at the National Defence University, Islamabad.
-In 2011 the President of Pakistan, Asif Ali Zardari awarded Khokhar the Hilal-i-Imtiaz (M).
+In 2011, the President of Pakistan, Asif Ali Zardari awarded Khokhar the Hilal-i-Imtiaz (M).
 He had also been serving as DG ISSRA, a think tank at the NDU.

-In 2011 he was also on the editorial board of the National Defence University Journal, Islamabad.
+In 2011, he was also on the editorial board of the National Defence University Journal, Islamabad.
 He is one of the only Christian officers who have made it to the rank of major general.

 He retired in August 2016 after serving for 36 years.